Jason Kanabus: Working life and hobby

 Jason Kanabus was brought up on his parents' farm near Horsham, Sussex, his mother Annabel Kanabus being the youngest child of Sir Robert Sainsbury.
 He attended the local comprehensive school and on leaving school he studied at Brinsbury agricultural college before deciding to work on the family farm.

-Jason Kanabus's hobby was lawn mower racing, and he was a successful racer, regularly winning races as well as helping to further develop the sport.
+Jason Kanabus's hobby was lawn mower racing, and he was a successful racer, regularly winning races as well as helping to develop the sport further.

 Cancer and death

 In June 2004 he was diagnosed with cancer and despite undergoing operations and chemotherapy the cancer progressed.

 On his 30th birthday on 15 June 2006 he inherited £2.5 million from a trust fund set up for him by his grandfather.

-Just three weeks later he was told by doctors at the Royal Marsden hospital that he was terminally ill and that he probably only had a few months to live.
+Just three weeks later, doctors at the Royal Marsden hospital told him that he was terminally ill and that he probably only had a few months to live.
 The next day he collapsed and died.

 After his death, his mother wrote in his memory the popular web page, "Am I Going to Die?" to help other families with a young person facing a terminal illness, as well as a website about tuberculosis, which kills many people of Kanabus's age.